 After the “terrible twos” are the magic years – magic for you because your child’s listening skills and learning skills increase dramatically, and magic for them because they are among the most imaginative years your child will ever have.

-There are certain milestones your preschooler should meet, but what if he doesn’t?
+There are certain preschool cognitive development milestones your child should meet, but what if he doesn’t?